 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-December 1 is the feast day of an 8th-century saint known for his great charity.
-He is called Saint Philaret the Merciful.
+St. Philaret the Merciful is an 8th-century saint known for his great charity.

 Philaret lived with his wife and three children in the province of Paphlagonia, in Asia Minor.
 They had a very comfortable life, but their comfort nagged at Philaret when he saw the contrast between his family's ease and the distress of so many poor and destitute people.
 He asked himself, "Have I really been given so many good gifts from the Lord only so that I can enjoy the pleasures of life, never thinking of those who have nothing?
 What good will my possessions do me at the Last Judgment if, like a miser, I have preserved them for myself?"

 He began giving away his wealth.
 The family was not too much affected at first, but then nomadic raiders left them impoverished.
 His wife and children became angry when he continued his charity, gradually giving away the little they still had.
 Though he suffered greatly from their hard feelings against him, he believed that the Lord would always provide for them, and that he was storing up treasures in heaven for them as well as himself.

 Saint Philaret's lovely daughter eventually became the Byzantine empress, and the family received wealth once again.
 But Philaret continued his humble charity, living his last years in a monastery and personally serving meals to the beggars at the monastery door.

 A 2014 movie entitled "The Overnighters" is in part the true story of another Christian, a Lutheran pastor named Jay Reinke, who also gives away much of what he and his family have, in order to help others in desperate need.